When Walter Nissen signed up for a British Airways Chase Visa card recently, he thought he’d be jetting off to London after earning just 50,000 miles.

 It’s not difficult to understand why airlines break out the prices in this way.
 It makes fares look cheaper, and when one airline does it, every airline has to do it – otherwise their prices will look a lot more expensive, putting them at a disadvantage.

 Also, it’s perfectly legal.
 And maybe that’s the problem.
 The Transportation Department is considering a new rule that would require airlines to quote an “all-in” fare, including all mandatory fees and taxes.
 That would level the playing field and eliminate frustrations such as Nissen’s.
+(Related: The most unfair fees in travel.)

 At least most of them.
 People earning mileage still have another hurdle to clear: finding a seat for their award ticket.
 At a minimum, that can involve some paperwork, but often it can also mean a lengthy wait and inconvenient flight times.
+(Here’s what you need to know about travel loyalty programs.)

 Is there a better way?
 Asking an honest-to-goodness travel agent to pull a fare quote from San Francisco to London might work better.
 A competent travel adviser would not only offer a full price, but might also have access to unpublished wholesale fares that could save you a buck or two.